An efficient adaptive accelerated inexact proximal point method for solving linearly constrained nonconvex composite problems: Numerical experiments

 \section{Numerical experiments}

-This section presents computational results that highlight the performance of the R-AIPP method.
-It contains two subsections, one examining the performance of the R-AIPP as a nonconvex optimization solver and another examining its performance as a subroutine in a quadratic penalty scheme for solving linearly constrained nonconvex optimization problems.
+This section presents computational results that highlight the performance of the R-AIPP and R-QP-AIPP methods.
+It contains three subsections.
+The first subsection compares three variants of the R-AIPP method against three state-of-the-art nonconvex composite optimization algorithms.
+The second subsection uses the six algorithms in the first subsection as subroutines in a quadratic penalty method similar to the one in Section~\ref{sec:penalty}.
+More specifically, given an algorithm $A$ out of the six algorithms in the first subsection, a corresponding quadratic penalty method is considered in which steps~0 to 2 of the R-QP-AIPP method in Section~\ref{sec:penalty} are executed with algorithm $A$ replacing the R-AIPP method.
+The third subsection presents a summary of the numerical experiments.

-We begin by describing the four algorithms compared in our numerical experiments.
-The first algorithm is the accelerated gradient (AG) method that was proposed and analyzed in \cite{nonconv_lan16}.
-The second algorithm is the R-AIPP method, called the AIPPc method, with initial stepsize chosen to be $\lambda_{0}=0.9/m$.
-As opposed to the two algorithms explained below, which can adaptively change $\lam_k$ between iterations, this algorithm is a constant stepsize method (see Lemma~\ref{lem1:adaptiveMet} and the discussion following it).
-The third algorithm, called the AIPPv1 method, is the R-AIPP method with initial stepsize chosen to be $\lambda_{0}=1$.
-Since $\lambda_{0}$ is relatively large in the experiments considered, $\lambda$ is halved in some of its outer iterations.
-The fourth algorithm, called the AIPPv2 method, is a variant of the R-AIPP method with initial stepsize chosen to be $\lambda_{0}=1/(5m)$.
+We first describe the three different R-AIPP variants considered.
+While the second variant does not assume knowledge of an upper bound $m$ on the quantity $\underline{m}$ in \eqref{eq:m_lower_def}, the first and third variants do in order to determine their initial stepsize $\lam_0$.
+More specifically, the first variant, referred to as R-AIPPc, is the R-AIPP method with initial stepsize chosen to be $\lam_0 =0.9/(2m)$.
+As opposed to the two algorithms explained below, which can adaptively change $\lam_{k}$ between iterations, this algorithm is a constant stepsize method (see Lemma~\ref{lem1:adaptiveMet} and the paragraph following it).
+The second variant, referred to as R-AIPPv1, is the R-AIPP method with initial stepsize chosen to be $\lam_0 =1$.
+Since $\lam_0$ is relatively large in the experiments considered, $\lambda$ is halved in some of its outer iterations.
+The third variant, referred to as R-AIPPv2, is a variant of the R-AIPP method with initial stepsize chosen to be $\lam_0 =1/(5m)$.
 This variant modifies the R-AIPP method by adding conditions that allow the stepsize $\lambda$ to increase between subproblems.
-More specifically, the AIPPv2 method doubles the value of $\lambda$ at the end of iteration $k$ when: (a) $\lambda$ has never been halved in step 1 or 2 and (b) the number of inner iterations performed by the R-ACG subroutine in step~1 is less than 250.
+More specifically, the R-AIPPv2 method doubles the value of $\lambda$ at the end of iteration $k$ when: (a) $\lambda$ has never been halved in step 1 or 2 and (b) the number of inner iterations performed by the R-ACG algorithm in step~1 is less than 250.
+All R-AIPP variants are run with $\theta=4$, a problem--specific value of $\tau$, and adaptively estimate the constant $\widetilde{M}$ that is used in each iteration of the R-ACG algorithm.